 Another price was paid in intelligibility of the text.
+Very few opera singers handle of the text.
 Very few opera singers handle words well, as everyone knows who has heard opera in English.
 An even, uninterrupted, flowing melodic line is the opera singer's objective, and most opera singers-and art song singers-tend to neglect consonants, fearing that the consonant will disturb the melodic and vocal flow.
-The voice is treated like any other instrument-a violin, for example-and as far as verbal articulation is concerned it might often just as well be one.
-Size of voice and a range far above that of ordinary speech compound the mischief.
-Words get lost in the amplitude of sound, and in the upper register even vowels are altered to suit the singer's vocal convenience.
-Popular singers on the other hand pitch their voices closer to the level of ordinary speech, and have long since learned that consonants can contribute eloquence rather than disturbance to melody.
+The voice is treated like any other instrument, studied for grammle, and as instrument - a violin, for example - and as far as verbal articulation is concerned it far as verbal articulation is concerned it might often just as well be one.
+Size of woice and a range far above that of ordinary speech compound the mischief.
+Words get lost in the amplitude of sound, and in the upper register even wowels are altered to suit the singer's wocal convenience.
+Popular singers on the other hand of the their pages does to the lost of pitch their voices closer to the level of ordinary speech, and have long since learned that consonants can contribute eloquence rather than disturbance to

-Cleo Laine provides a spectacular example of something else that gives today's popular singer an advantage over ourselves.
+Cleo Laine provides a spectacular example of something else that gives today's popular singer an advantage over

 Marilyn and her operatic sisters.
-Cleo can sing not only pretty much what she pleases, but can also sing it pretty much the way she pleases and in a congenial key, fashioning her own variations, her own embellishments, on any song according to her own view of what is appropriate to tune and text.
+Cleo can sing not only pretty much what she pleases, but can also sing it pretty much the way she pleases and in a congenial key, fashioning her own variations, her own embellishments, on any song ac-cording to her own view of what is cording to her own view of what is appropriate to tune and text.
 She is not bound, as Marilyn is, by what the composer wrote.
-This was true of opera singers of the 17th, 18th and early 19th centuries.
+This was true of opera singers of the 17th, 18th and early 19th conturies.
+Singers then were indeed by centuries.
 Singers then were judged by the quality of melodic invention and ornamentation they brought to the music of-in the later part of the time span-Handel, Haydn, Mozart, Rossini and Bellini, just as popular singers today are judged by how they embellish the songs of Irving Berlin, Jerome Kern, Cole Porter and Harold Arlen.

 But no longer.
 In opera and in the song recital the composer's script is holy.
-Cleo and her sisters-most notably Ella Fitzgerald, Sarah Vaughan, Barbra Streisand and Peggy Lee-enjoy a creative privilege and responsibility which they discharge with a wealth of invention, imagination and taste that Marilyn and her sisters-Janet Baker, Maureen Forrester and Teresa Berganza-admire and even envy.
+Cleo and her sisters-most notably Ella Fitz-gerald, Sarah Vaughan, Barbra Streisand and Peggy Lee-enjoy a creative privilege and responsibility which they discharge with a wealth of invention, imagination and taste that Marilyn and her sisters-Janet Baker, Maureen Forrester and Peresa Berganza-admire and even Teresa Berganza-admire and even

-Like most other female popular singers, Cleo Laine is a true contralto, singing easily down to a low D, a fourth lower than opera mezzo-sopranos can or care to go.
-But she also sings higher than opera sopranos sing, up to the C an octave above the opera soprano's high C. She does this as do Ella and Sarah, although not quite so high-by ignoring the rising larynx.
-Instead of "covering" she passes immediately into falsetto-the vocal device that produces a yodel.
-Once comfortably in that register she can continue on up into the vocal stratosphere, heading-or so it seems-where her voice would be audible only to dogs.
+Like most other female popular singers, Cleo Laine is a true contralto, singing easily down to a low D. a fourth lower than opera mezzo-sopranos can or care to go.
+But she also sings higher than opera sopranos sing, up to the C an octave above the opera soprano's high C. She does this-as do Ella and Sarah, She does this-as do Ella and Sarah, although not quite so high-by ignoring the rising larynx.
+Instead of "covering" she passes immediately into falsetto-the wocal device that produces a yodel.
+Once comfortably in that register she can continue on up into the wocal stratosphere, heading-or so it seems-where her voice would be audible only to dogs.
 She can't vary the sound in her upper register for interpretative purposes as Marilyn can, but it's there, and exciting when used with discretion.
+Cleo is discreet. discretion.
 Cleo is discreet.